-Measurement of three non-consecutive shells, such as 6–9–10 or 6–11–12 (\hyperref[fig:set_shells]{Fig.~\ref*{fig:set_shells}}), marginally improves the assimilation of faster scales, even beyond the dissipative range, without adverse effects due to gaps.
+Measurement of three non-consecutive shells, such as 6–9–10 or 6–11–12 (\hyperref[fig:set_shells]{Fig.~\ref*{fig:set_shells}(b) and (c)}), substantially improves the assimilation of faster scales (see \hyperref[tab:measured_scale_schemes]{Table~\ref*{tab:measured_scale_schemes}}), even beyond the dissipative range, without adverse effects due to gaps.
 However, excluding a large- or mesoscale shell severely destabilizes the EnKF scheme: configurations measuring only fast scales (e.g., shells 11–12 or 13–14) exhibit blow-up in over $90\%$ of cases.
 This instability cannot be suppressed by inflation alone and would require prohibitive ensemble sizes or more sophisticated techniques, which are beyond the scope of this work.

 The origin of this instability can be clarified by considering the simpler case where only a single shell is measured, case where the EnKF update reduces to

 where $\sigma^2$ is the variance of the observation error, $\sigma_{mm}^2$ the variance of the measured shell, and $\sigma_{mn}$ the cross-correlation with the shell $n$.
 When fast scales are measured, $\sigma^2$ grows with $\langle |u_{m}|^2 \rangle_T$, and burst events amplify the innovation term, leading to excessively large corrections that inject energy forward and backward throughout the cascade, ultimately destabilizing the ensemble.